FLHonker/Awesome-Knowledge-Distillation/README.md

 6. Like What You Like: Knowledge Distill via Neuron Selectivity Transfer.
 Huang, Zehao and Wang, Naiyan.
 2017
 7. On Knowledge Distillation from Complex Networks for Response Prediction.
 Arora, Siddhartha et al. NAACL 2019
 8. On the Efficacy of Knowledge Distillation.
-Cho, Jang Hyun and Hariharan, Bharath. arXiv:1910.01348 9.[noval]Revisit Knowledge Distillation: a Teacher-free Framework.
+Cho, Jang Hyun and Hariharan, Bharath. arXiv:1910.01348
+9. [noval]Revisit Knowledge Distillation: a Teacher-free Framework.
 Yuan, Li et al. arXiv:1909.11723

 ### Knowledge from intermediate layers